bensonchoyintuitas/intuitas_knowledgebase/docs/standards_and_conventions.md

 #### Infomart (aka Gold) (Data according to requirements)

-The Infomart layer focuses on requirement-aligned products (datasets, aggregations, and reporting structures).
+The Infomart zone focuses on requirement-aligned products (datasets, aggregations, and reporting structures).
 Products are predominantly source agnostic, however optionality exists when source-specific views are needed.

 Refer to [Data layers and stages](level_2.md#data-layers-and-stages) for further context and definitions applicable to this section.

-The Infomart layer uses two primary schemas:
+The Infomart zone uses two primary schemas:
 - **`im_stg`** - Product mart staging (intermediate transformations)
 - **`im`** - Information marts (final business-aligned products)